 Excessive or inappropriate speed can have a major impact on communities and also on the outcome of any collision.
-Overall, in 2022 1,766 people were killed on the UK roads and 28,941 were seriously injured.
-STATS19, collated from Police reporting at the scene, state that excess speed or traveling too fast for the conditions was a contributory factor in 25% of fatal collisions in the same year 1.
+Overall, in 2023 1,624 people were killed on the UK roads and 28,087 were seriously injured.
+There are multiple factors that contribute to a collision with the main three reasons identified as speed, behaviour or inexperience and distraction or impairment 1 .